NicholasDowell/ConnectFourMachineLearning/README.md

   Square    - A coordinate pair in (x,y) form which points to a spot on the grid relative to the move in question.

-  TestDecisionFunction -[Currently not functioning] A class which WILL test the code for the Strategy choosing where to play based on its conditions
+  TestDecisionFunction - A class which tests the code for the Strategy choosing where to play based on its conditions.
+                  Currently the strategies have no conditions, so play is random.

   TestGameTable - A class which tests the GameTable object for functionality.